 The Company pays contributions towards the cost of new pension that members earn each year.
-No surplus assets have been refunded from the Scheme to the Company.
+No surplus assets have been refunded from the Scheme to the Company and the Scheme has not been subject to any interventions by the Pensions Regulator.

-How has the Scheme's funding position changed since 5 April 2014?
+How has the Scheme's funding position changed since 5 April 2017?

 In the period between valuations, the actuary checks the Scheme's funding position regularly.
-In last year's Funding Statement, we reported that the Scheme's funding position had worsened since 5 April 2014, with a shortfall between its assets and liabilities at 5 April 2016 of around £207 million.
-The Scheme's funding position has improved since 5 April 2016.
+The latest review showed that the Scheme's funding position had improved, with a surplus between its assets and liabilities at 5 April 2019 of around £247 million.
+This increased surplus has been caused primarily by higher than expected growth in the Scheme's assets.